-The Endowment has an investment in a venture capital partnership of \$18,255,663 and \$9,928,284 at December 31, 2021 and 2020, respectively.
-The Endowment has committed a total of \$21,500,000 and has unfunded commitments of \$10,894,500 and \$6,947,000 as of December 31, 2021 and 2020, respectively.
+The Endowment has an investment in a venture capital partnership of \$16,467,240 and \$18,255,663 at December 31, 2022 and 2021, respectively.
+The Endowment has committed a total of \$21,500,000 and has unfunded commitments of \$8,488,250 and \$10,894,500 as of December 31, 2022 and 2021, respectively.
 These funds are ineligible for redemption and the typical life of the partnership is 12 years from the date of formation but can be extended under certain circumstances.
 This partnership seeks to earn returns above those on publicly traded stocks by investing in early stage, high growth private companies, principally in the information technology and life sciences/healthcare fields.

-The Endowment has an investment in a distressed debt partnership of \$102,068 and \$131,630 at December 31, 2021 and 2020, respectively.
-The Endowment has committed a total of \$2,000,000 and has unfunded commitments of \$305,200 as of December 31, 2021 and 2020.
+The Endowment has an investment in a distressed debt partnership of \$82,789 and \$102,068 at December 31, 2022 and 2021, respectively.
+The Endowment has committed a total of \$2,000,000 and has unfunded commitments of \$305,200 as of December 31, 2022 and 2021.
 The Endowment may redeem certain portions of its investment on each December 31, provided the fund has not commenced a general liquidation; however, interests in the fund with respect to longer-term investments as defined by the offering memorandum, are not redeemable by the Endowment until the corresponding longer-term investments are realized.
 The partnership seeks to pursue an investment program comprised of performing restructured debt, stressed debt, distressed debt and mezzanine debt investments that seeks to provide a net internal rate of return in the mid-teens.

-The Endowment has an investment in an offshore limited partnership fund of \$1,984,088 and \$3,501,568 at December 31, 2021 and 2020, respectively.
-The Endowment has committed a total of \$5,000,000 and has unfunded commitments of \$948,838 as of December 31, 2021 and 2020.
+The Endowment has an investment in an offshore limited partnership fund of \$1,976,210 and \$1,984,088 at December 31, 2022 and 2021, respectively.
+The Endowment has committed a total of \$5,000,000 and has unfunded commitments of \$948,838 as of December 31, 2022 and 2021.
 The Endowment may not withdraw capital from the fund during the investment period (3 years) and the post-investment period (3 years with two 1 year extensions).
 The partnership seeks to acquire secured debt assets to provide 6% annual cash distributions paid quarterly

-The Endowment has an investment in an environmental sustainability partnership fund of \$306,135 at December 31, 2021.
-The Endowment has committed a total of \$4,500,000 and has unfunded commitments of \$4,410,000 as of December 31, 2021.
+The Endowment has an investment in an environmental sustainability partnership fund of \$2,063,118 and \$306,135 at December 31, 2022 and 2021, respectively.
+The Endowment has committed a total of \$4,500,000 and has unfunded commitments of \$2,700,000 and \$4,410,000 as of December 31, 2022 and 2021, respectively.
 The Endowment may not withdraw capital from the fund during the investment period except under certain limited circumstances.
 The partnership seeks to provide investors the opportunity to invest in target funds, which in turn, make investments that provide environmental and sustainability benefits to society.

-The Endowment has an investment in a secondary partnership fund of \$2,110,076 at December 31, 2021.
-The Endowment has committed a total of \$4,000,000 and has unfunded commitments of \$2,640,000 as of December 31, 2021.
+The Endowment has an investment in a secondary partnership fund of \$2,631,885 and \$2,110,076 at December 31, 2022 and 2021, respectively.
+The Endowment has committed a total of \$4,000,000 and has unfunded commitments of \$2,160,000 and \$2,640,000 as of December 31, 2022 and 2021, respectively.
 The Endowment may not withdraw capital from the fund during the investment period except under certain limited circumstances.
 The partnership seeks to acquire investments principally in secondary market transactions in leveraged buyout, growth equity, distressed securities, mezzanine financing, natural resources, and venture capital investment funds on a global basis.

 Total net gains or losses for level 3 assets for the periods above are included in net realized and unrealized gains on investments and other investment income on the consolidated statements of activities.
-There were no transfers in or out of Level 3 for the years ended December 31, 2021 and 2020.
+There were no transfers in or out of Level 3 for the years ended December 31, 2022 and 2021.